Seafood’s got a reputation for being intimidating to cook and difficult to prepare.

 Hailed by Jamie Oliver as a ‘mind-blowing masterpiece’ and by Renĕ Redzepi from Noma as ‘an inspiring read’ the whole fish cookbook takes fish and seafood cookery to a whole new level.

 Winner of 2 James Beard awards in 2020, the whole fish cookbook aims to change the way we think about seafood and explores what happens if we treat fish the same way we would meat.

-The book examines concepts like dry-aging, butchery, and nose to tail eating.
-Then explains how, when, and why they can be applied to seafood.
+The book examines concepts like dry-ageing, butchery, and nose to tail eating.
+Then explains how, when, and why they can be applied to seafood

-The second part are the recipes which are divided up by cooking method.
+The second part is the recipes which are divided up by cooking method.
 And include recipes for raw, cured, and pickled seafood as well as poached, fried, grilled, baked, and roasted fish.